-If you’re diagnosed with type 2 diabetes at about the age of 40, you will probably live with the condition for quite a long time.
-But if younger people develop type 2 diabetes, even slightly too high blood sugar levels can lead to other problems over a long period of time.
-It is therefore very important for them to keep their blood sugar levels down.
+If you’re already diagnosed with type 2 diabetes around the age of 40 or 50, you will probably live with the condition for quite a long time.
+Then even slightly too high blood sugar levels can lead to other problems over a long period of time.
+So it's very important for younger people who have type 2 diabetes to keep their blood sugar levels down.

 Type 2 diabetes increases the risk of cardiovascular (heart and blood vessel) disease.
 People with diabetes often have other risk factors as well, like high blood pressure.
 It is then quite likely that treating those other factors with medication may lower the risk of a heart attack or stroke more effectively than keeping blood sugar levels down.
 The main types of medication are:

 - Blood-pressure-lowering drugs (antihypertensives)

 - Low doses of acetylsalicylic acid (the drug in medicines like "Aspirin") for preventing blood clots